There are no open spots for this class, but we found something similar!

 In this ongoing class, ESL students can connect to practice their English conversation, increase their vocabulary with unique weekly conversation themes, and conquer difficult linguistic details through brief integrated grammar lessons.

 The purpose of these classes is to improve fluency in English as a second language (ESL).
 This will include increasing students' vocabulary, improving their grammar, and building up their confidence in speaking situations.
-While there is no specific level of English required to take these classes, students should be able to converse in English and have a very basic level of fluency, preferrably equivalent to or close to Level A1 on the CEFR scale.
-Every class will begin with...
+While there is no specific level of English required to take these classes, students should be able to converse in English and have a very basic level of fluency, preferrably equivalent to or above Level A1 on the CEFR scale.
+Every class will begin with introductions,...

 Students will improve their fluency in English, increase their vocabulary, become more confident in conversation, and more accurate in their grammar, pronunciation, and word usage.
 When applicable, students will advance to higher levels on the CEFR scale.

 As a bilingual English teacher with a degree in Elementary Education and Spanish, I have plenty of experience with both learning and teaching foreign languages, including ESL.
 Since 2006, I have lived in Mexico and have taught English classes both professionally and as a volunteer to children and adults of all ages.
-Additionally, I have worked for an online ESL company since 2016, teaching English to children in China.
+Additionally, I have worked for several online ESL companies since 2016, teaching English to children in China, Mexico, and around the world.

 While homework will not be formally assigned, a list of enrichment activities will be provided with each lesson to reinforce both vocabulary and grammar concepts.
 Completeing these activities will greatly enhance the student's learning experience.
-Additionally, students who complete all enrichment activities with a grade of 80% or higher will receive a certificate of completion at the end of the course.
+Additionally, students who complete all enrichment activities with a grade of 80% or higher will receive a certificate of completion after completing 24 weeks in the course.
 It is also highly recommended that students find a partner with whom they may speak English between classes.
 Other alternatives would include reading literature in English, listening to the radio or other sources where English is spoken, or watching TV and/or movies in English.

 It is HIGHLY RECOMMENDED that students bring a notebook to class where they can write down new words or grammar concepts and practice their writing skills during the grammar lessons.
 Powerpoint presentations, pdfs, visual aids, and worksheets will be provided to students after most classes to reinforce the lesson content.